0xmanjoos/win32_reverse_shell/README.md

 using std::vector;
 using std::ostringstream;
 ```
-I plan to implement this into win32 shellcode, then ATTEMPT to make it polymorphic for AV/EDR evasion.
+Currently, this would probably be caught by any good antivirus, but in the future I plan to implement this into win32 shellcode, then ATTEMPT to make it polymorphic for AV/EDR evasion.
 I also plan to hopefully implement API unhooking in case those pesky AV's have some tricks up their sleeves.

 Compile:
 ```bash